Author: Michael Redlich

 Jakarta EE

-In his weekly Hashtag Jakarta EE blog, Ivar Grimstad, Jakarta EE developer advocate at the Eclipse Foundation, provided an update on the upcoming release of Jakarta EE 11, writing:
+In his weekly Hashtag Jakarta EE blog, Ivar Grimstad, Jakarta EE developer advocate at the Eclipse Foundation, provided an update on Jakarta EE 11, writing:

-The road to Jakarta EE 11 included four milestone releases with the potential for release candidates as necessary before the GA release in 4Q2024.
+The road to Jakarta EE 11 included four milestone releases, the release of Core Profile in December 2024, and the potential for release candidates as necessary before the GA releases of the Platform and Web Profile in 1Q2025.

 Spring Framework